bhikkhu-manual/bhikkhu-manual/manuscript/markdown/vinaya/offences.md

 For more than one piece of cloth:

-‘Imāni me bhante cīvarāni aññātakaṃ gahapatikaṃ tat'uttariṃ viññāpitāni nissaggiyāni.
-Imānāhaṃ āyasmato nissajjāmi.’
+‘Imāni me bhante cīvarāni aññātakaṁ gahapatikaṁ tat'uttariṁ viññāpitāni nissaggiyāni.
+Imānāhaṁ āyasmato nissajjāmi.’

 ### Nissaggiya Pācittiya 8 (‘instructing’)<a id="np-8-instructing"></a>

-‘Idaṃ me bhante cīvaraṃ pubbe appavārito aññātakaṃ gahapatikaṃ upasaṅkamitvā cīvare vikappaṃ āpannaṃ nissaggiyaṃ.
-Imāhaṃ āyasmato nissajjāmi.’
+‘Idaṁ me bhante cīvaraṁ pubbe appavārito aññātakaṁ gahapatikaṁ upasaṅkamitvā cīvare vikappaṁ āpannaṁ nissaggiyaṁ.
+Imāhaṁ āyasmato nissajjāmi.’

 '*This robe, ven. sir, which has been instructed about after having approached an unrelated householder without prior invitation is to be forfeited by me: I